 I’ll admit, maybe Facebook isn’t the best company to illustrate this type of analysis.
 Facebook has a SAM that includes a large part of the population.
 And, they’ve converted a large portion of that SAM into repeat customers.
 Facebook might have the preeminent business model.

 However, I had to decide between picking a company that might have better illustrated the topic or staying consistent.
 I opted for the latter.
-I thought that by using the same company for all sales organization analyses, it would show how they all linked together.
+I thought that using the same company for all sales organization analyses would show how they all linked together.

 Facebook, as we know, is worldwide.
 The world’s population currently stands at about 7.7 billion people.